codesupport/website-dev-env/README.md

 ## Getting started

+Firstly we need to create an OAuth2 application with discord [here](https://discordapp.com/developers/applications/#top) to be able to connect to the discord API.
+Once you have created a new application make note of the client ID and client secret.

+In the project there is an `example.env` file, we need to copy this and rename it to `.env`.
+This is the env file the backend will use.
+In the env file `DISCORD_APP_ID` and `DISCORD_APP_SECRET` are both blank, we need to fill these in with the values from the previous step.

-Getting started is really quite simple, its just a case of running the `./start.sh` script
+From here getting started is really quite simple, its just a case of running the `./start.sh` script

 ```
 $ ./start.sh